Ministers urged to improve their approach to domestic violence

 “It is a sad truth that the sheer scale of domestic abuse means that it can be all too easy for police, health professionals and social workers to focus on short-term responses to incidents.
 But the best teams are able to see the bigger picture.”

-Earlier this month, the Education Secretary Justine Greening was asked to provide an update on the introduction of relationship education in the nation’s schools.
+Earlier this month, Education Secretary Justine Greening was asked to provide an update on the introduction of relationship education in the nation’s schools.

 The cabinet minister had previously announced that age-appropriate education would be brought in, but one Labour MP has suggested that too little progress has been made on the issue.